What Is Stalking?

 Although no safety plan guarantees safety, such plans are valuable and important tools to keep victims safer, document incidents that happen with the perpetrator, make surroundings more secure, and identify people who can help.
-For more information about safety planning, please visit the SRC website at www.ncvc.org/src or call 1-800-FYI-CALL.
+For more information about safety planning, please visit the Stalking Resource Center website at or call 855-4-VICTIM

 Additional Stalking Safety Tips